mtofa/aws_scheduler/README.md

-# AWS Schedular
+# AWS Scheduler

+> Amazon Web Services (AWS) offers infrastructure on demand so that customers can control their resource capacity and pay only for what they consume.
+One simple method to reduce costs is to stop resources that are not in use, and then start those resources again when their capacity is needed.

-AWS scheduler is a Django(Python) based web application that can be used to
-configure custom start and stop schedules of Amazon EC2 instances.
+AWS scheduler is a Django based web application that enable users to easily configure custom start and stop schedules for their Amazon Elastic Compute Cloud (Amazon EC2).

 #### Tech Stacks
-Python, Django 2.1.4, Celery, Rabbitmq
+Python 3.7, Django 2.1.4, Boto3, Celery, Rabbitmq, Sqlite

 ###  What you'll need before starting